 If the weld equipment is not properly cooled especially the electrodes weld failure is likely to occur.
 Poor cooling at the electrodes can cause them to mushroom prematurely which reduces the current density at the weld face and the nugget size will reduce.
 Poor cooling can be caused by low flow, warm water, improperly located cooling tubes, clogged/restricted tubes and no flow.

 The first check is the outbound side of the electrode water.
-Determine the flow rate and how warm is the out bound water.
+Determine the flow rate and the outbound water temperature.
 Do not burn yourself.
-Water should not be too hot to touch and never be less than 0.5 gal/minute flow.
+Water or the components shortly after a weld should not be too hot to touch and never be less than 0.5 gal/minute flow.
 The desired water flow is 1.5 gal/minute.
-The water temperature should be at ground water temperature or good water tower temperatures.
+The water temperature should be at ground water temperature or good water tower temperatures 18-29 deg C (65-85 deg F).
 Next check the electrode holder water tube location.
-It should be within ¼” of the electrode inner face to prevent steam pockets.
+It should be within ¼” of the electrode inner face to prevent steam pockets from forming.

 If all check out good then the next step is to use a secondary current meter and force gauge.
 Use both to insure that each weld is being made with the proper force and current.
-Reference your original set up information for the job for the proper values.
-If the current readings do not match the original set up values take appropriate action.
+Reference your original set up information sheet for the job for the proper values.
+If not take appropriate action.

 Other ARTICLES that could be help on this subject are: "WHY DO MY WELDS GET SMALLER AS I WELD ACROSS THE PART?"

 Reference: AWS J1.2:2016 - Guide to Installation and Maintenance of Resistance Wedling Machines